Rabbit-Company/Passky-Server/docs/installation/docker.md

 docker-compose up -d
 ```

-The website for the Passky is designed to be deployed on port 8080 by default.
+The website for the Passky is designed to be deployed on **port 8081** by default.
 However, it is important to note that this can be modified to a different port as per your requirements, by editing the appropriate settings in the `docker-compose.yml` file.

 ## 4. Security